top of page

 Adapted from Hawaiian Antiquities by David Malo

 We chant Nā 'Aumākua usually on Fridays as oli komo (entrance chant) when we enter into a different ahupua'a, somewhere new, or a sacred site.
 The insertion of "Ke Kula Pono o Maui" is for us as a collective "Pono Outdoor Program".
-If you wish to learn this oli for individual use with your name, there is slight variation in lyrics (additional PDF attached).
+If you wish to learn this oli for individual use with your personal name, there is a slight variation in the lyrics (see individual PDF).

 bottom of page